-Bankruptcy and reorganization
+Bankruptcy and reorganization in Penn Central history

 Pennsy and New York Central came into the merger in the black, but Penn Central’s first year of operation yielded a deficit of $2.8 million.
 In 1969 the deficit was nearly $83 million.
 PC’s net income for 1970 was a deficit of $325.8 million.
 By then the railroad had entered bankruptcy proceedings—specifically on June 21, 1970.
 The nation’s sixth largest corporation had become the nation’s largest bankruptcy.

 The reorganization court decided in May 1974 that PC was not reorganizable on the basis of income.
 A U. S. government corporation, the United States Railway Association, was formed under the provisions of the Regional Rail Reorganization Act of 1973 to develop a plan to save Penn Central.
 The outcome was that Consolidated Rail Corporation, owned by the U. S. government, took over the railroad properties and operations of Penn Central and six other railroads — Central of New Jersey, Erie Lackawanna, Lehigh Valley, Reading, Lehigh & Hudson River, and Pennsylvania-Reading Seashore Lines — on April 1, 1976.

-It was a major step toward nationalization of the railroads of the U. S. Railroads had been nationalized briefly during World War I, but the U. S. had held out against a world-wide trend toward nationalization of railroads until the creation of Amtrak, which nationalized the country’s passenger trains, on May 1, 1971.
+It was a major step toward nationalization of the railroads of the U. S. They had been nationalized briefly during World War I(through the agency of another USRA, the United States Railroad Administration), but the U. S. had held out against a world-wide trend toward nationalization of railroads until the creation of Amtrak, which nationalized the country’s passenger trains, on May 1, 1971.

 Metroliner and TurboTrain

 PC participated in two passenger service experiments in cooperation with the U. S. Department of Transportation.
 Both were aimed at upgrading passenger service in the Northeast Corridor.
-Between New York and Washington, D.C., PC inherited the Metroliner experiment the Pennsy had begun—fast electric trains that were intended for a maximum speed of 160 mph.
-The inauguration of service was delayed several times, and when it did begin, it was not shown in The Official Guide of the Railways.
+Between New York and Washington PC inherited the Metroliner experiment that the Pennsy had begun—fast electric trains that were intended for a maximum speed of 160 mph.
+The inauguration of service was delayed several times, and when it did begin, it was not shown in The Official Guide.
 While not an absolute success, the Metroliners reversed a long decline in ridership on the New York–Washington run.

-On the Boston–New York run, PC operated a United Aircraft TurboTrain in an effort to beat the 3-hour, 55-minute running time of the New Haven’s expresses of the early 1950s.
+On the Boston–New York run PC operated a United Aircraft TurboTrain in an effort to beat the 3-hour, 55-minute running time of the New Haven’s expresses of the early 1950s.
 Information about TurboTrain schedules was even more difficult for the public to obtain than Metroliner timetables.

 The combination of untested equipment, track that had been allowed to deteriorate, and the general incongruity of space-age technology and traditional railroad thinking made the services the butt of considerable satire.